act-rules/act-rules.github.io/_rules/heading-descriptive-b49b2e.md

 ## Expectation

-Each target element describes the topic or purpose of the [programmatic section of content][] it is [associated][] with.
+Each target element describes the topic or purpose of any [section of content][] [associated][] with it.

 **Note:** Headings do not need to be lengthy.
 A word, or even a single character, may suffice.

 ## Assumptions

 - This rule assumes that the language of each test target can be correctly determined (either programmatically or by analyzing the content), and sufficiently understood.
-- This rule assumes that the [semantic roles][semantic role] (including the level of headings) are used according to their semantics.
-- This rule assumes that [nested browsing contexts][nested browsing context] included in an implicit section of content do not contain any element with a role of `heading` and an `aria-level` lower or equal to the one of the `heading` defining this implicit section of content.
 - This rule assumes that the `hgroup` element is not used.
+If it is used, [implicit sections of content][implicit section of content] will not be correctly detected and this rule might fail even though the full heading group is descriptive.
+- This rule assumes that [nested browsing contexts][nested browsing context] included in an [implicit section of content][] do not contain any element with a role of `heading` and an `aria-level` lower or equal to the one of the `heading` defining this implicit section of content.
+Otherwise, the [implicit sections of content][implicit section of content] won’t match what is perceived by users and this rule will produce incorrect results

 ## Accessibility Support

-_There are no major accessibility support issues known for this rule._
+The different kinds of [sections of content][section of content] ([explicit][explicit section of content], [implicit][implicit section of content] and [visual][visual section of content]) are not necessarily perceived by all users.
+Therefore, this rule may fail for only one kind of [sections of content][section of content], without creating any accessibility issue for some users.

 ## Background